Hnichm/idle-game-eb/README.md

 ## Interaction and Game Flow

-The game starts with the game start screen, where the player can click the "descend" button to proceed to the character select screen.
+The game starts with the game start screen, where the player can click the "descend" button on the game start screen, the game checks for a saved game.
+If a saved game exists, the player is presented with a modal offering the choice to start a new game or load the saved game.
+If the player chooses to load the saved game, they will skip the character select and opening cinematic screens and be taken directly to the main game, resuming from where they left off.
+Else it proceeds to the character select screen.
 On the character select screen, the player chooses their desired class, which updates the description, image, and player stats accordingly.

 After selecting a class, the player clicks the "Forward" button to start the opening cinematic.
 Once the cinematic is complete, the player can click the "enter womb" (the entrance to the cavernous structure) button to begin the main game.